 LOOKING AT THE SNEAKY AUXILIARY SPENDING

 Auxiliary spending includes things like meals, phone calls, Internet services and other smaller items.
-They may not be analyzed in-depth due to their comparatively small amounts, as well as their ability to get lost in the fray, especially when travel managers are already facing mounds of T&E data.
+They may not be analysed in-depth due to their comparatively small amounts, as well as their ability to get lost in the fray, especially when travel managers are already facing mounds of T&E data.

 A few tips from Business Travel News can help you take note of the smaller expenses so you can take action to increase savings across the board.

 Use four different categories to sort your expenses, based on where and when the spending takes place.

 - Spending associated with a regular travel services provider, such as hotel, airfare or car